-If you are a guest in our accommodation and are not a Commonwealth citizen, British protected person nor a citizen of the Republic of Ireland you are additionally required by law, on arrival, to provide us with the number and place of issue of your passport (or other document establishing your identity and nationality) and before you leave, your next destination and if known, your full address there.
+If you are not a Commonwealth citizen, British protected person nor a citizen of the Republic of Ireland you are additionally required by law, on arrival, to provide us with the number and place of issue of your passport (or other document establishing your identity and nationality) and before you leave, your next destination and if known, your full address there.

 It is a requirement before entering into a tenancy agreement with us to provide the information requested in our tenancy application form.

 It is a requirement before entering into any contract with us (except for admission to the Estate as a day visitor) to provide us with your name and address and if payment is required at the time the contract is entered into, your payment card information.
 We also require a date of birth from junior competitors in horse trials and other events.

 You must in some circumstances produce your original firearms licence.
 More details will be provided at the time that you make a booking with us.